 We need to talk about effective IT governance.
 In our work designing IT operating models, we are regularly challenged by IT leaders to improve their IT governance model.
-Frequently, when doing this, we find governance models which are characterized by:
+Frequently, when doing this, we find IT governance models which are characterized by:

-• A lack of delegation, resulting in bottlenecks
+- A lack of delegation, resulting in bottlenecks

-• Review cycles which frequently take weeks to arrive at a decision
+- Review cycles which frequently take weeks to arrive at a decision

-• Lots of unnecessary meetings
+- Lots of unnecessary meetings

-• Regular meetings that frequently last two hours or more
+- Regular meetings that frequently last two hours or more

-• A lack of clarity as to who is accountable for approval sign-off
+- A lack of clarity as to who is accountable for approval sign-off

-• Too many stakeholders involved in decision making
+- Too many stakeholders involved in decision making

-• A lack of reliable management information
+- A lack of reliable management information

-• A lack of effective workflow/automation
+- A lack of effective workflow/automation

 So how do organizations manage to get IT governance so wrong?
 To help, I’ve written this article and if you follow the five simple rules described below you’ll help to prevent your organization from getting caught out by the common pitfalls bulleted above.

-Follow the five simple rules described in this article by @SteveBMorgan to help you to prevent your organization from getting caught out by the common pitfalls when it comes to effective IT governance. #ITSM Click To Tweet
+Follow the five simple rules described in this article by @SteveBMorgan to help you to prevent your organization from getting caught out by the common pitfalls when it comes to effective IT governance. #ITSM Share on X1 – Only have IT governance meetings if they are necessary, preferably by exception

-It sounds like a no-brainer, but we’re constantly surprised by the human race’s innate desire to want to attend a meeting, even though we dislike long, unproductive meetings so much!
 An IT governance meeting should be seen as a last resort, where issues and exceptions are discussed, and a collaborative approach to finding a solution is required.
 Commonly, we come across change advisory boards (CABs) that exceed two hours, and they’re run every week!
 Think how much lost time that represents over the course of a year!

 2 – Only involve the stakeholders you need (in the meetings that are necessary)